 - Vegetables: Carrots and celery make up the base of this buffalo chili recipe.

 - Canned beans: You can use any beans like cannellini beans, great northern beans, navy beans or white beans.
 I recommend ‘meatier’ beans which will break down the starches more for a thicker hearty chili.
-Red kidney beans, black beans or pinto beans will work in a pinch.
+Other beans like Instant Pot kidney beans, Instant Pot black beans or pinto beans will work in a pinch.
 Use low-sodium, drained and rinsed.
-You also could even use refried beans for a thicker buffalo chili.
+You also could even use Instant Pot refried beans for a thicker buffalo chili.

 - Diced tomatoes: Use low sodium canned diced tomatoes or fire-roasted tomatoes.
 During summer, you could use ripe tomatoes instead.